Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Assemble the complete GR Coin!_

-Progression.
-Collect all four pieces of the GR Coin.
+* Collect all four pieces of the GR Coin.

 ***